iptc/python-newsmlg2/README.md

-# NewsML-G2 - Python implementation of the NewsML-G2 and NITF standards
+# NewsML-G2 - Python implementation of the NewsML-G2 standard

 NewsML-G2 is an open standard created by the International Press Telecommunications Council to share news content.
-See http://www.newsmlg2.org/
+See http://www.newsml-g2.org/

 This module is a part-implementation of the standard in Python.
 Currently it reads itemMeta and contentMeta blocks, catalogs and metadata objects from